baumannsec/baumannsec.github.io/_posts/2025-11-18-Egress Traffic Analysis.markdown

 This enables profiling outbound behavior over time but it requires deep understanding of what “normal” looks like in your environment.
 NetFlow can be exported from routers or switches with very low overhead.

 **Zeek** - (formerly Bro) begins logging at the very first SYN packet.
-Generates separate log files of metadata of a full packet capture.
+Generates separate log files of metadata from a full packet capture.

-Log files:
+Log files include:
 - conn.log
 - http.log
 - dns.log